 They are quite small compared to other bunnies!
 Especially when you consider the largest rabbit breed recognized by ARBA weighs more than 20 pounds when fully grown!

 Of course, these are only the average length and weight of Lionhead rabbits.
-As in any breed of animal, there will be some that are heavier and larger than others.
+As in any breed of animal, some will be heavier and larger than others.

 Lionhead Breed as Show Rabbits

-Size may not be important to people considering the Lionhead rabbit breed as a pet.
-But for those looking to have them as show rabbits, it can be crucial.
+Size may not be important to people considering the Lionhead rabbit breed as a pet, but it can be crucial for those looking to have them as show rabbits.

 According to the ARBA, the maximum weight allowed for Lionheads used as show rabbits is 3.75 lbs.